SowmyaDhanapal/glow/lib/Backends/MetaWareNN/README.md

     * Unzip and move the "libprotobuf.so" to "/path/to/glow/lib/Backends/MetaWareNN"

 * ### Modify the below mentioned files
     1. Update "/glow/lib/Backends/MetaWareNN/MetaWareNNFunction.cpp" file
         i.
-Set the path to store the MWNN file dumps in line no: 157 ii.
-Update the path to Glow repository in line no: 166 iii Set the path to evgencnn/scripts folder in line no: 170
+Set the path to store the MWNN file dumps in line no: 160
+        ii.
+Update the path to Glow repository in line no: 169
     2. Update "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnnconvert/mwnn_convert.sh" file
         i.
-Set the $EV_CNNMODELS_HOME path in line no: 3 ii.
-Set the absolute path for ARC/setup.sh file in line no: 4 iii.
-Update the path to Glow with MWNN support in line no: 9 & 22 iv.
+Set the $EV_CNNMODELS_HOME path in line no: 3
+        ii.
+Set the absolute path for ARC/setup.sh file in line no: 4
+        iii.
+Update the path to Glow with MWNN support in line no: 9 & 22
+        iv.
 Update the path to evgencnn executable in line no: 10
         v.
 Update the Imagenet images path in line no: 20
-    3. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnn_inference_api/mwnn_inference_api.cc" file as follows:
+    3. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnn_inference_api/mwnn_inference_api.cc" file
         i.
 Set the path to evgencnn/scripts folder in line no: 51
 ### Configure and Build Glow
 * #### For Release Build
     * `mkdir build_Release`